scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 Great!
 Now, although the sum of two SPD matrices is an SPD matrix, their difference or their linear combination with non-positive weights are not necessarily!
-Therefore we need to work in the tangent space to perform simple machine learning.
-All the geometric operations are handled by :code:`geomstats` thanks to the :code:`preprocessing` module.
+Therefore we need to work in a tangent space of the SPD manifold to perform simple machine learning that relies on linear operations.
+The :code:`preprocessing` module with its :code:`ToTangentSpace` class allows to do exactly this.

 .. code:: python

     from geomstats.learning.preprocessing import \
         ToTangentSpace

-What ``ToTangentSpace`` does is simple: it computes the Fréchet Mean of the data set, then takes the logarithm map of each data point from the mean.
-This results in a set of tangent vectors, and, in the case of the SPD manifold, these are simply symmetric matrices.
-It then squeezes them to a 1d-vector of size ``dim = 28 * (28 + 1) / 2``, and thus outputs an array of shape ``[n_patients, dim]``, which can be fed to your favorite scikit-learn algorithm.
+``ToTangentSpace`` has a simple purpose: it computes the Fréchet Mean of the data set, and takes the logarithm map of each data point from the mean.
+This results in a data set of tangent vectors at the mean.
+In the case of the SPD manifold, these are simply symmetric matrices. ``ToTangentSpace`` then squeezes each symmetric matrix into a 1d-vector of size ``dim = 28 * (28 + 1) / 2``, and outputs an array of shape ``[n_connectomes, dim]``, which can be fed to your favorite :code:`scikit-learn` algorithm.

-Because the mean of the input data is computed, ``ToTangentSpace`` should be used in a pipeline (as e.g. scikit-learn’s ``StandardScaler``) to avoid leaking information from the test set at train time.
+We emphasize that ``ToTangentSpace`` computes the mean of the input data, and thus should be used in a pipeline (as e.g. :code:`scikit-learn`’s ``StandardScaler``) to avoid leaking information from the test set at train time.

 .. code:: python